 Joshua Gordon Appointed Chair of Psychiatry at Columbia University

-Joshua A. Gordon, MD, PhD, has been named the next chair of the Department of Psychiatry at Columbia University Vagelos College of Physicians and Surgeons, director of the New York State Psychiatric Institute, and psychiatrist in chief of the NewYork-Presbyterian campus at CUIMC.
+Joshua A. Gordon, MD, PhD, has been named the next chair of the Department of Psychiatry at Columbia University Vagelos College of Physicians and Surgeons, executive director of the New York State Psychiatric Institute, and psychiatrist in chief of the NewYork-Presbyterian campus at CUIMC.
 His appointments are effective Aug.
 15, 2024.

 This appointment is a homecoming for Gordon, who served on the Columbia faculty from 2004 to 2016, when he was named director of the National Institute of Mental Health (NIMH).
 A respected neuroscientist, psychiatrist, educator, and administrator with an international reputation, Gordon also is chief of the integrative neuroscience section at the National Institute of Neurological Disorders and Stroke.
 Gordon joined VP&S in 2004 following completion of his medical residency and research fellowship at Columbia.
 While at Columbia, he directed an active, NIH-funded research program in basic neuroscience relevant to mental illness, taught students and residents, and maintained a part-time practice in clinical psychiatry.
 He also served as associate director of the adult psychiatry residency program, where he oversaw the neuroscience curriculum and administered research programs for residents, including the Leon Levy Foundation Psychiatric Neuroscience Fellowship Program.